slavetodamachine/PygameRPG/README.md

+- arrow keys to move
-press space to attack
+- space to attack
-press shift to sprint
+- shift to sprint